sst/guide/_chapters/call-the-create-api.md

 This does a couple of simple things.

 1. We make our create call in `createNote` by making a POST request to `/notes` and passing in our note object.
+Notice that the first two arguments to the `API.post()` method are `notes` and `/notes`.
+This is because back in the [Configure AWS Amplify]({% link _chapters/configure-aws-amplify.md %}) chapter we called these set of APIs by the name `notes`.

 2. For now the note object is simply the content of the note.
 We are creating these notes without an attachment for now.